 The Corporation draws on their considerable experience in successfully managing a range of programs and projects to deliver environmental and natural resource management services.
 The Corporation has the people, resources, and equipment to deliver the required crocodile management services.
 Our Crocodile Management Team has a combined experience of over 30 years in crocodile management.

-As Contractors for the Queensland Government, the Corporation works in close partnership with the Department of Environment and Science (formerly Department of Environment and Heritage Protection) to help minimise negative interactions between wildlife and communities, and managing risks where they arise in an effective, efficient, and ethical manner.
+As current Contractors for the Queensland Government, the Corporation works in close partnership with the Department of Environment and Science (formerly Department of Environment and Heritage Protection) to help minimise negative interactions between wildlife and communities, and managing risks where they arise in an effective, efficient, and ethical manner.

 The estuarine crocodile monitoring program is not a culling program.